This post may contain affiliate links.

 A Shepherd’s Pie, named because it’s made with ground lamb, is also wonderfully versatile and robust, allowing you to tweak its ingredients to what you have in stock or prefer.

-This recipe makes enough for six people, or four if hungry, and can easily be made gluten-free by substituting flour for cornflour.
+This recipe makes enough for 6 people, or 4 if hungry, and can easily be made gluten-free by substituting flour for cornflour.

 Yes, it is very similar to Cottage Pie recipe (which uses ground beef mince instead), and while we’re on the subject of pies, a Cumberland Pie refers to any type of meat pie that’s topped with mashed potatoes and a layer of breadcrumbs.